The Archimedeans: Publications

 Eureka is a mathematical journal that is published annually by The Archimedeans.
 It includes articles on a variety of topics in mathematics, written by students and academics from all over the world, as well as a short summary of the activities of the society, problem sets, puzzles, artwork and book reviews.
 The magazine has been published 65 times since 1939, and authors include many famous mathematicians and scientists such as Paul Erdős, Martin Gardner, Douglas Hofstadter, Godfrey Hardy, Béla Bollobás, John Conway, Stephen Hawking, Roger Penrose, Ian Stewart, Chris Budd, Fields Medallist Timothy Gowers and Nobel laureate Paul Dirac.
-It can also be read on Mathigon.

-The journal is distributed free of charge to all current members of the Archimedeans.
-In addition, there are many subscriptions by other students, alumni and libraries.
-Subscriptions to Eureka are the society's main source of income.

 The Archimedeans also publish QARCH, a magazine containing problem sets and solutions or partial solutions submitted by readers.
 It is published on an irregular basis and distributed free of charge.